 Famous for its addiction to caffeine (there are over 1,000 Starbucks here) and as the birthplace to bands such as Nirvana and Pearl Jam and the rock giant Jimi Hendrix, there is a lot to mark Seattle out as an important place on the map.
 Seattle has a very relaxed and friendly vibe.
 There’s a robust music scene here, great bars, and world class seafood.
 Plus, with lots of nature surrounding it, it’s easy to see why so many people move here.

-- Hostel Prices: Expect to pay around $26 per night in a shared hostel room.
-Private rooms cost a little more at around $60.
+- Hostel Prices: Expect to pay around $26-30 per night in a shared hostel room.
+Private rooms cost a little more at around $70 for a double.